CompuTec/computec-docs/docs/processforce/user-guide/subcontracting/subcontract-assembly-and-free-issue-materials/master-data-settings.md

   - Set to "Backflush" if you don’t want to track the confirmed consumption of inventory from the subcontractor.
   - Set to "Manual" if you prefer to confirm consumption either by the production planner or the subcontractor themselves.
 - Select Type = "External" to indicate that the assembly is done externally.
-- Within the Items Tab, add the Item for the Service to be Purchased
+- Within the Items Tab, add the Item for the Service to be Purchased.
-- The Warehouse for the Item represents the subcontractor warehouse where the inventory is moved to and related inventory transactions performed
+- The Warehouse for the Item represents the subcontractor warehouse where the inventory is moved to and related inventory transactions performed.

   ![Bill of Material](./media/master-data-settings/bill-of-material.png)
-- For this Item, check the column "Subcontracting Item."
+- For this Item, check the column "Subcontracting Item".

   ![Bill of Material](./media/master-data-settings/bill-of-material-01.png)

 ## Item Costing